 About this pilot

 Founders are current students or recent alumni endorsed by a U of T accelerator.
-The SFiRs will be announced through the 2022-23 academic year.
-For more information about this program, please contact UTL Entrepreneurship Librarian Carey Toane at email@example.com.
+For more information about this program, please contact UTL Entrepreneurship Librarian Carey Toane at firstname.lastname@example.org.

-This pilot is funded by a U of T Libraries Chief Librarian's Innovation Award.
+This pilot was funded by a U of T Libraries Chief Librarian's Innovation Award.